America’s long-running, state-by-state battle over parental empowerment in education may be going national.

 The Florida program is funded by corporations that receive dollar-for-dollar tax credits in return for contributions.
 It serves more than 50,000 students – 68 percent of whom are black or Hispanic – and has won backing from a solidly bipartisan legislative coalition, including a majority of the Legislative Black Caucus.
 (It’salso administered by Step Up For Students, which co-hosts this blog).

-The federal proposal has already garnered the support of three progressive-minded parental choice groups – the Black Alliance for Educational Options, the Hispanic Coalition for Reform and Educational Options, and Agudath Israel, a Jewish advocacy organization.
+The federal school choice proposal has already garnered the support of three progressive-minded parental choice groups – the Black Alliance for Educational Options, the Hispanic Coalition for Reform and Educational Options, and Agudath Israel, a Jewish advocacy organization.

 Under Rubio’s bill, both individuals and corporations could donate money to “scholarship granting organizations” in return for tax credits.
 Individuals could give up to $4,500 a year; corporations, up to $100,000.
 The bill does not include a cap on the total that could be collected.